 Table of Contents

-The infinity symbol, also called the eternity symbol or the forever symbol, is a highly recognizable image, but where did it come from and why was this particular image chosen to represent infinity?
+The infinity symbol, also called the eternity symbol or the forever symbol, is a well-known icon.
+But where did it come from, and why was this particular symbol chosen to represent infinity?
 Here’s a closer look at the history and meaning of the infinity symbol and how it’s changed over the years.

 Origins of the Infinity Symbol

-- Harmony and Balance: The two circles coming together, and uniting has also been seen as representing two opposing people or forces coming together in harmony and balance.
+The two circles coming together and uniting have also been seen as representing two opposing people or forces coming together in harmony and balance.
 It can also be interpreted as an interconnectedness between all things.

-- Kundalini Energy: Within Hinduism, the infinity symbol can portray the Kundalini energy, which is typically illustrated as a coiled serpent at the base of the spine.
-Also, it is sometimes seen to represent the duality and unifying nature of male and female.
+Within Hinduism, the infinity symbol can portray the Kundalini energy, which is typically illustrated as a coiled serpent at the base of the spine.
+Also, it is sometimes seen to represent the duality and unifying nature of males and females.

-- The Eternity of the Universe: Practitioners of yoga see the eternity symbol to indicate the unceasing existence of the universe.
+Practitioners of yoga see the eternity symbol to indicate the unceasing existence of the universe.
 There is no beginning or end, just an endless cycle of destruction and creation.
 Everything within the cosmos is in continual motion.
-There is a oneness we have with the universe and though we are individuals we also have an unbroken connection with one another.
+There is a oneness we have with the universe, and though we are individuals, we also have an unbroken connection with one another.

 In Hinduism, 8 represents the initiate, that individual who has passed through the seven stages of spiritual awakening and the seven heavens of Hindu theology.
 Therefore, the symbol can represent resurrection and renewal as well as regaining lost Paradise.

-For the Chinese, 8 is an auspicious number and so the infinity symbol takes on an interpretation of good luck and fortune.
+For the Chinese, 8 is an auspicious number, and so the infinity symbol takes on an interpretation of good luck and fortune.
 In fact, 8 is considered the luckiest number because it sounds like “ba,” which means “wealth” or “prosper.”

 Double Infinity Symbol

-If you come across a double infinity symbol consisting of two interwoven infinity symbols, it can depict the idea of two separate commitments coming together as a single whole – a unity of different ideas.
+Sometimes, you’ll see a double infinity symbol consisting of two interwoven infinity symbols.
+This portrays the idea of two separate commitments coming together as a single whole.
+It signifies a unity of different ideas.

 On a more romantic level, it can indicate the vows two people have made to each other as they unite in a relationship.
-Additionally, the double infinity symbol can reflect perfect balance and harmony and the aesthetic value behind the perfection.back to menu ↑
+Additionally, the double infinity symbol can reflect perfect balance and harmony and the aesthetic value behind the perfection.

 Infinity Symbol in Jewelry and Fashion